 After only about 150 years of forest harvesting, old-growth is becoming extremely rare in parts of BC.
 For example, less than 10% of the valley bottom old-growth remain on Southern Vancouver Island.
 Of this, only 1% of the south island's original coast Douglas-fir biogeoclimatic zone forests are still standing.
 Legislation is urgently needed in areas like the Lower Mainland and south island to protect the remaining stands.
 Logging can only continue for a little while longer until the resource is entirely depleted.
 As they become increasingly scarce, each marginal reduction results in increasing losses of ecosystem services.

-Additionally, due to the ecological variability and biological diversity (both species and genetic) inherent in old-growth forests there is substantial reason to believe old-growth forests enhance the resilience of BC's forested landscapes in the face of a warming climate and changing disturbance patterns.
+Additionally, due to the ecological variability and biological diversity (both species and genetic) inherent in old-growth forests old-growth forests enhance the resilience of BC's forested landscapes in the face of a warming climate and changing disturbance patterns.
+As an uncertain future looms for the health of our province's ecosystems and coastal old-growth forests become increasingly rare and depleted there is a greater need then ever before to conserve coastal old-growth.

 |Believed to be the largest maple tree in Canada, this giant big leaf maple is the most impressive of several |